 Created in 2017, Delaware Prosperity Partnership (DPP) is the nonprofit state economic development agency that leads Delaware’s economic development efforts to attract, grow and retain businesses; build a stronger entrepreneurial and innovation ecosystem; and to support private employers in identifying, recruiting and developing talent in Delaware.
 The DPP team’s services include working with prospects to review potential sites, cost-of-living details and funding opportunities, including available tax credits and incentives.
-View our latest annual report, Resilience & Innovation: Year in Review 2021, for a snapshot of the DPP team’s accomplishments.
+View DPP’s latest annual report, Partnership, Prosperity & Progress: Year in Review 2022, for a summary of the DPP team’s accomplishments during 2022.

 As the statewide resource for Delaware’s economic development efforts, DPP works with economic development partners throughout the state to provide the very best opportunities for business engagement and recruitment.
 DPP’s Board of Directors represents a cross section of Delaware’s business leaders in the private and public sector.
 Together with our Board, our economic development partners and our investors, we are well-equipped to ensure Delaware supports business and remains globally competitive.